 Skip to content

 I am a development economist specializing in environmental risks.
-My research quantifies the economic impacts of natural disasters and explores how government policies and markets can enhance societal resilience to climate change.
+My research quantifies the economic impacts of natural disasters and evaluates how government policies and market instruments can reduce vulnerability to climate change.
+I use methods from applied microeconomics, climate science, and statistical learning to inform adaptation efforts, particularly in low- and middle-income countries.

 J. Mack Robinson College of Business